 Can we submit more than one application?

 Yes.
 Each application submitted however must not seek more than $250,000 (ex GST) and must not rely on the success of other applications submitted to the program to achieve project objectives.

 Can we submit an application that includes a number of separate sites?

-If you are proposing different types of projects across sites, for example a CCTV initiative in one location and an environmental design project in another, you should submit separate applications for each site.
+If you are proposing different activities across a range of sites, for example a CCTV initiative in one location and an environmental design project in another, you should submit separate applications for each site.

 Can we partner with other organisations to implement a project?